 Top Non-Shedding Dogs

 If you want to cuddle up with a furry friend, but allergies keep you away, there’s a solution for you.
 There are hypoallergenic dogs that are just ideal for you.
 These breeds do not shed, meaning there’s very little hair coming off their coat.
 Additionally, there’s no need to pick their hair around your house constantly.
-In this article, we’ll be exploring the best non-shedding dogs you cou there.
+In this article, we’ll be exploring the best non-shedding dogs.
 From big dogs that don’t shed to tiny dogs, you can now find a new best friend amongst these non-shedding dogs.

 Best Non-Shedding Dog Breeds